Davida Amkraut’s life work has been teaching, coaching, and guiding teens both in and out of the classroom.

 After graduating from Columbia University, Teachers College with a Masters in Education Davida spent 29 years as a middle school English teacher.
 There she developed her passion (skill) for teaching the writing process and helping every student find their voice.
 Davida’s interest in the college admission process began at her dining room table as she coached many of her former students who sought her advice as they began their journey through the application labyrinth.
 She helped them craft their personal essays and supplements and find their story and voice in the narratives they constructed.

 Soon she began offering them suggestions about different universities and schools that might interest them.
-She loved the one-on-one work with these students, so she began to pursue counseling as the focus of a new career, though she stays connected to the world of the classroom by teaching graduate students pursuing their own careers in education.
-Davida’s certification in College Guidance through UCLA laid the foundation of understanding the many layers that goes into the admission process while keeping her current on the ever changing details of college applications and guidance.
-At the Laurel School, an independent all girls school in Shaker Heights, Ohio, Davida works as a consultant in the college guidance office advising students on college essays and supplemental questions.
+She loved the one-on-one work with these students, so she began to pursue college counseling as the focus of a new career, though she stays connected to the world of the classroom by teaching graduate students pursuing their own careers in education.
+Davida’s certification in College Guidance through UCLA laid the foundation of understanding the many layers that comprise the admission process while keeping her current on the ever changing details of college applications and guidance.
+At the Laurel School, an independent all girls school in Shaker Heights, Ohio, Davida is a consultant in the college guidance office advising students on college essays and supplemental questions.
 This experience has sharpened her focus on the overall process and has exposed her to seasoned mentors as well.
-Her list of current and former clients includes a diverse range of schools, backgrounds, and geography, working with students both face to face and virtually in many states.
+Her list of current and former clients includes a diverse range of schools, backgrounds, and locations, working with students both face to face and virtually in many states.